Boy with plastic bottle in kitchen

 We’re committed to promoting heathy communities by reducing waste, reusing resources, and removing toxic chemicals from goods and resources Minnesotans bring into their homes.

 We work together with our neighbors, business leaders, and decision makers to promote waste reduction, recycling best practices, and good stewardship of the resources we have.
-For nearly two decades, Conservation Minnesota has passed policies that make it easier to recycle hazardous materials and electronics, improve funding for recycling and composting, and help ban toxic chemicals like TCE, BPA, and PFAS.
+For over two decades, Conservation Minnesota has passed policies that make it easier to recycle hazardous materials and electronics, improve funding for recycling and composting, and help ban toxic chemicals like TCE, BPA, and PFAS.

 More than 80,000 chemicals are used in commerce, but the EPA has required safety testing on only 200.